PX4/PX4-Autopilot/apps/README.txt

          setenv.sh->nuttx/setenv.sh, Make.defs->nuttx/Make.defs,
          appconfig->apps/.config

+      Using the 'external' link makes it especially easy to add a 'built-in' application an existing configuration.

    4) Add any link to apps/

       a) Add symbolic links apps/ to as many other directories as you